 - Ginseng: Studied for treatment of fatigue

-Essential oils are another method of keeping our hormones in balance.
+Essential oils are another method to balance your hormones naturally.
 Here are some suggestions from our friends at marcellpick.com

 - Clary Sage – may improve thyroid hormone levels and help balance estrogen in your body